 We’ll provide you with thorough post-procedure instructions, including medications and topical agents you can apply to your skin to keep it healthy and safe.
 You’ll want to avoid various environmental irritants and avoid direct sunlight for the first two to three weeks after your procedure.
 On average, one session of Acupulse CO2 attains the result of two to three ResurFX sessions.

-Recovery time after an Acupulse CO2 session is 5-7 days.
+Recovery time after an Acupulse CO2 session in Dallas is 5-7 days.
 We recommend no make up for at least the first 3 days following the procedure.
 Sun exposure avoidance is also required for the first 3-4 weeks.

 Again, we’ll ensure you have more specific instructions before your procedure.
 Following those instructions will speed your recovery and keep you safe.